Pierre-vh/Fox/src/Fox/readme.md

-Source code for FOX.
+Source code for Fox.

-Fox is the front end of the interpreter. <br>
+Fox is the interpreter for the Fox programming language <br>